 Fogging occurs inside a goggle for the same reason it does on any surface.
 Condensation is formed by the sudden meeting of a warm and cold.
 Either cold air on warm lenses, or warm air on cold lenses.
 The two primary causes of fogging are from either poor ventilation, or breath getting into your ski goggles!

 Most reputable brands have venting which allows the heat from your skin to escape out of the top of the goggle.
 This convection of the hot air escaping causes a vacuum effect which draws cool air in through the foam around the goggle, keeping the temperature inside and outside relatively normalised.
 This will prevent fogging in most cases!
-As such, ventilation is a good thing to look for when buying a goggle.
+As such, ventilation is a a factor to look for when buying a goggle.
 And if you see ‘armoured venting’, what that means is that the vents aren’t just holes that weaken the structure of the goggle, but are rigid.
 This means, even in crashes, the ski goggle won’t break or deform.
-Definitely a good addition to any design.
+Definitely a great addition to any design.

 The second reason goggles fog is due to your warm breath travelling into the goggle chamber.
 This can happen if you have a mask on that’s tucked under your goggles and you exhale.
 Or even if you have a jacket zipped up and your breath is reflected back at the outside of the goggles!
 Fogging outside like this will clear quickly as the cold air cools the surface, but internal fogging can be an issue.
 This is usually down to the mask fit rather than the goggles, so be aware of your setup, and your breathing!